husker-dev/webidl-kt/README.md

 Constructor can also accept an `Iterator<Char>`.

-This creates a way to pass in a data stream (for example, a file) and read it char-by-char.
+So it is possible to work with a data stream (for example, a file).

 > For working with files, the JVM part of this library has a special helper class that converts an `Reader` to an `Iterator<Char>`